 To begin your French drain installation, you’ll need to dig a trench in the area where you plan to install the drain.
 The trench size should be larger than the pipe placed inside it, so make sure to measure accurately before digging.
 Create an angle when digging your trench so that it slopes away from existing structures or areas prone to flooding.

 Once the trench is dug, you’ll need to line the bottom with a weed barrier or water-permeable fabric mesh.
-Leave sufficient excess fabric to wrap around the pipe and an additional two inches of gravel once the pipe is installed.
-This will help prevent any soil or other debris from clogging your pipe.
-Then, fill the trench with about two inches of gravel.
+Leave enough excess fabric to wrap around the pipe and an additional two inches of gravel once the pipe is installed.
+This will help prevent any soil or other debris from clogging your pipes and then you can fill the trench with about two inches of gravel.
 Spread it evenly so water can flow freely through the pipe.

 Step 3: Install Drain Inlet and Pipe